SecretiveRabbit/DevOps_online_Kharkiv_2020Q42021Q1/m7/7.1/readme.md

 |:--:|
 | Picture 4 - Testing work. |

-#!/bin/bash
-if [ -n "$1" ]
-then
-while [ -n "$1" ]
-do
-case "$1" in
---all) cat /etc/hosts
-break ;;
---target) ss
-break ;;
-*) echo "The possible keys:
---all key displays the IP addresses and symbolic names of all hosts in the current subnet --target key displays a list of open system TCP ports" ;;
-esac
-done
-elif [ -z "$1" ]
-then
-echo "The possible keys:
---all key displays the IP addresses and symbolic names of all hosts in the current subnet --target key displays a list of open system TCP ports" fi

 B. Using Apache log example create a script to answer the following questions:
 1. From which ip were the most requests?
 2. What is the most requested page?